 State of the Future of Resuscitation Congress

-The Take Heart America 4th Annual State of the Future of Resuscitation Congress was held on Thursday, August 26th.
-The Theme of the conference was Exploring the Realities, and featured five invigorating sessions.
+The Take Heart America 4th Annual State of the Future of Resuscitation Congress theme this year was Exploring the Realities, and featured five invigorating sessions and a cadaver lab.
 The 25 speakers were selected for their role in expanding the boundaries of the Bundle of Care, leading to an increased level of neurologically intact survival from sudden cardiac arrest.

 Welcome, Rules of the Road